Hard waste collection

-From 2018, Council will collect hard waste from homes and units in Moreland twice a year.
+From 2018, Council collects hard waste from homes and units in Moreland twice a year.

-The first collection in 2018 takes place over 5 weeks between Monday 19 March and Friday 20 April.
+The first collection in 2018 took place over 5 weeks between Monday 19 March and Friday 20 April.

 The second collection in 2018 takes place over 6 weeks between Monday 15 October and Friday 23 November.

 When to put your hard waste out